YoHa2024NKU/NaviSign-Traffic-Sign-Recognition-System-Using-Convolutional-Neural/README.md

-# Traffic Sign Recognition System Using Convolutional Neural Networks
+# NaviSign Traffic Sign Recognition System Using Convolutional Neural Networks
    Real-Time Traffic Sign Recognition

 This project focuses on recognizing traffic signs in real-time using a convolutional neural network (CNN) model.
 The system is designed to classify traffic signs from images or video streams, providing an essential tool for autonomous driving and driver assistance systems.